over 2 years ago

 - Only one Playaway may be checked out at a time.
 You must not have any overdue books in order to check one out.

 - Headphones or earbuds are required.
-You may use your own or purchase earbuds form us for $1.75.
+You may use your own or purchase earbuds from us for $2.00.

 - If a Playaway is lost or damaged, you are responsible for the full cost of the device.
 Prices vary by title, but most Playaways cost about $50.